plone/documentation/docs/glossary.md

 ESLint
     [ESLint](https://eslint.org/) statically analyzes your code to quickly find problems.
     It is built into most text editors and you can run ESLint as part of your continuous integration pipeline.

+Stylelint
+    [Stylelint](https://stylelint.io/) is a CSS linter that helps you avoid errors and enforce conventions.

+Prettier
+    [Prettier](https://prettier.io/) is an opinionated code formatter.
 ```